 No. Our IFC chapters have a strong commitment to academic achievement; the all-IFC GPA is currently 3.256.
 Interested men should display a similar commitment and prioritize their academic responsibilities before seeking fraternity membership.
 Likewise, our fraternities and sororities expect members to hold themselves to higher standards of personal behavior than the average student might.
 Therefore students who are not in good disciplinary standing with the university are not eligible to join these organizations.

-The following organizations are not recognized by Tulane University or the Tulane Interfraternity Council:
+The following organizations are currently not recognized by Tulane University or the Tulane Interfraternity Council:

 The University discourages students from joining a fraternity that we do not recognize.
 Unrecognized fraternities are not held to the University or Interfraternity Council standards that govern their behavior.
 They operate without the oversight, training and education provided by staff in the Office of Fraternity and Sorority Programs.
 The organizations listed above all had chapters at Tulane in the past, but they are not on campus now.